paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 ## § 907a.
 Suspension in event of war or low growth
 **(a) Procedures in event of low-growth report**

-(1) **Trigger** — Whenever CBO issues a low-growth report under section 254(j),11 See References in Text note below. the Majority Leader of the House of Representatives may, and the Majority Leader of the Senate shall, introduce a joint resolution (in the form set forth in paragraph (2)) declaring that the conditions specified in section 254(j) 1 are met and suspending the relevant provisions of this title,1 titles III and VI 1 of the Congressional Budget Act of 1974 [[2 U.S.C.
+(1) **Trigger** — Whenever CBO issues a low-growth report under section 254(i) [[2 U.S.C.
+904(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/i&num=0&edition=prelim)], the Majority Leader of the House of Representatives may, and the Majority Leader of the Senate shall, introduce a joint resolution (in the form set forth in paragraph (2)) declaring that the conditions specified in section 254(i) are met and suspending the relevant provisions of this title,11 See References in Text note below. titles III and VI 1 of the Congressional Budget Act of 1974 [[2 U.S.C.
 631](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-631) et seq.], and [section 1103 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1103&num=0&edition=prelim).

 (2) **Form of joint resolution**